PhoneTP99/Zomato-Data-Analysis/README.md

 ## 📈 Business Questions Answered

--   What cuisines perform best in Bangalore?
+-What cuisines perform best in Bangalore?
--   Which locations have the highest rating density?
+-Which locations have the highest rating density?
--   How do pricing categories affect ratings?
+-How do pricing categories affect ratings?
--   What factors correlate with restaurant success?
+-What factors correlate with restaurant success?

 ------------------------------------------------------------------------

 ## 📂 Repository Structure

     ├── data/
-    │   ├── raw/            # (Local Only) Original 547MB CSV
+    │   ├── raw/            # Original 547MB CSV zip
     │   └── processed/      # Cleaned 1.2MB CSV used for analysis
     ├── notebooks/
     │   └── cleaning.py     # Python data transformation pipeline